gRegorLove/php-akismet/README.md

 * `info`: cURL request information
 * `header`: cURL response header
 * `body`: cURL response body
+* `akismet_headers`: Array of X-akismet response headers
+* `spam`: boolean `true` if content is spam; `false` if content is ham; `null` if Akismet returned an error
-* `spam`: boolean indicating whether the content is spam or not
+* `discard`: boolean `true` if Akismet has deterimed content is blatant spam you can safely discard
+* `error`: If Akismet returned an error, the text from the X-akismet-debug-help header

 At this point you can choose what to do with the content based on whether it is likely spam or not.

-Please refer to the Akiset API documentation for more information: http://akismet.com/development/api/
+Please refer to the Akismet API documentation for more information: https://akismet.com/development/api/